ctch3ng/Setting-Up-Nginx-Proxy-Manager-on-Docker-with-macvlan/README.md

 - Use the `DNS challenge` to validate ownership via DuckDNS.
 - Paste your `token` into the `Credentials File Content` box like `dns_duckdns_token=token`.
 - Set the timeout value to 120 seconds or more.

-## Step 4: Deploy the Container
-Save and build the project in Container Manager or run `docker-compose up -d`.